AlexandreDecan/portion/README.md

 ```

-When an interval is used as a key, a new `IntervalDict` containing the values
+When the key is an interval, a new `IntervalDict` containing the values
-for that interval is returned:
+for the specified key is returned:

 ```python
 >>> d[~P.empty()]  # Get all values, similar to d.copy()